Christian Publish House

 ACCESS TO GOD'S TRUTH

-CPH believes that all people have equal access to God's revelation of truth through the careful study of the Bible.
-2 Timothy 3:16-17 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work."
+CPH believes that all people have equal access to God's revelation of truth through the diligent study of the Bible.
+According to 2 Timothy 3:16-17, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness, so that the servant of God may be thoroughly equipped for every good work."
+This passage underscores the divine inspiration of the Bible and its comprehensive utility in guiding believers toward a life of faith and obedience.
+By engaging with Scripture, individuals can discern God’s will, grow in spiritual maturity, and be prepared to serve others effectively.
+CPH affirms that this access is not limited by status, education, or circumstance, but is a universal gift available to all who seek truth with an open heart.

 THE SECOND COMING OF CHRIST